CospanDesign/nysa/docs/getting_started.rst

 Nysa Command Line Tool
 ----------------------
-A Nysa command line tool is available to the user, to view all the commands type:
+The Nysa command line tool is available to the user, to view all the commands type:

 .. code-block:: bash